Quick links – skip to what you’re interested in:

 You know the feeling right when you get up to speak and your mouth feels so dry you feel as though you’re in the middle of the Sahara desert?
-You know logically you are in the conference room so perhaps someone has turned the heating up to full?
+You know logically you are in the conference room or behind the screen on a virtual call, perhaps someone has turned the heating up to full?
 Why is your mouth so dry?
 Why are your lips almost stuck together?
 The idea of speaking is impossible without drinking a gallon of water first!

-So how can you get rid of your dry mouth?
 Firstly, if you are speaking a lot and using lots of brainpower you need to stay well hydrated and drink tepid (not cold) water often.
-Secondly, if you are nervous, your mouth will be drier than normal because of the physical symptoms associated with nerves.
+Secondly, if you are worried about presenting, your mouth will be drier than normal because of the physical symptoms associated with nerves.
+However, whereas adrenaline can sometimes benefit us, telling yourself that you are nervous can be detrimental as described in our blog: “Why the word ‘nervous’ should be banned”

 When you get stressed or anxious your body thinks you are in danger and reacts in a physical way – your heart rate increases and blood pressure goes up which leads to a constricting of blood vessels and a drying up of mucous membranes in the eyes and mouth.
 Hormones like Adrenaline are released and your body responds with all sorts of physical reactions which is great if you are just about to get into a physical fight.
 BUT because public speaking isn’t actually a physical threat, these symptoms like dry mouth and a racing heart can actually hinder rather than help the situation.